Do You Need to Incorporate Your Business?

 2. How much money do you expect to make?

-If your business is very small, for example, under $20,000 net profit, the extra cost of incorporating and corporate compliance may eat up any tax savings from incorporating.
+If your business is very small, the extra cost of incorporating and corporate compliance may eat up any tax savings.
 For example, certain S Corporation owner-employees may be able to take a reasonable salary from the corporation, and still have net income left over, thereby saving some self employment social security tax on the net income.
 However, this saving may be lost due to the cost of complying as an S-corporation, unless your business size justifies the change.

 3. Does your business need a corporate name?

 Sometimes, especially for professionals in business, there is a distinction and image that comes with a corporate or other type of company name.
-Sometimes it?s justifiable to incorporate because you need the professional image!
+Sometimes it is justifiable to incorporate because you need the professional image!

 Conclusion: In the simplest scenario, there are three reasons to incorporate or form an LLC or other business entity: For personal asset protection, to save taxes, and/or for enhanced professionalism or marketing image.